 \subsection{Multi-scenario Resource Allocation}

-There are often different scenarios that use different models in online advertising systems, such as using different models for different stages and ad placements.
-Taking different stages as an example, we show the practice of the optimization in multi-scenario resource allocation via scaling law.
+Industrial online advertising systems often deploy different models across scenarios—such as matching, pre-ranking, and ad placements—each with distinct traffic patterns and business objectives.
+To maximize overall revenue under a fixed total machine budget, we propose a scaling-law-driven framework for multi-scenario resource allocation, ensuring $ROI \geq 1$ per scenario.

-Let us assume there are $t$ scenarios, with a total machine cost of $B$.
-We want to maximize the total revenue through resource allocation across multiple scenarios without increasing the total machine cost, while ensuring that each scenario's ROI is greater than 1.
-We can formulate the optimization problem as Eq~\ref{eq:multi_scenario_allocation}:
+Let there be $t$ scenarios with a shared machine budget $B$.
+Our goal is to allocate resources across scenarios to maximize total revenue without exceeding $B$, while maintaining $ROI \geq 1$ in each.
+This leads to the optimization problem in Eq.~\ref{eq:multi_scenario_allocation}:

-This problem can be solved using the same approach as described in sub-section~\ref{sec:roi_constrained_design}.
-The computational complexity of the grid search would be about $t$ times the complexity mentioned in Eq.
-8, with the majority of the computation concentrated in the calculation of MCET.
-In our case, \textbf{we consider the Matching and Pre-ranking stages as separate scenarios, so \( t = 2 \)}.
-Even with \( t = 2 \), we can still use a grid search to solve the problem exhaustively.
-Due to the initially suboptimal resource allocation, \textbf{this optimization resulted in a significant 2.8\% increase in online revenue}.
-If \( t \) is large in practice, making the grid search computationally infeasible, we can employ heuristic information to prune the search space or consider only proportional scaling of the base model.
-Due to space limitations, more details of multi-scenario resource allocation are shown in appendix~\ref{sec:detail_MRA}.
+where $\mathcal{SP}_i$ denotes the model configuration (e.g., layer sizes) in scenario $i$, and $MCET(\cdot)$ estimates machine cost from the model's meta file.
+This problem can be solved using the same grid search approach as described in sub-section~\ref{sec:roi_constrained_design}.
+The computational complexity scales linearly with $t$ compared to the single-scenario case (Eq.
+8), dominated by MCET evaluations.

+\textbf{Case Study 3: Matching vs. Pre-ranking.} We treat these two stages as separate scenarios ($t=2$).
+Despite the initially suboptimal allocation, our method achieves a \textbf{+2.8\% online revenue gain} under the same machine budget, with all scenarios satisfying $ROI \geq 1$.

+\textbf{Case Study 4: Two Heterogeneous Ad Placements.} We further validate our framework on two distinct ad placements (i.e., $Scene_1$ vs. $Scene_2$) with different user engagement patterns.
+Applying the same optimization, we observe a \textbf{+0.45\% increase in total revenue}, demonstrating the generalizability of our approach across diverse scenario types.

+For large $t$, exhaustive grid search becomes infeasible.
+In such cases, we can employ heuristic search (e.g., Bayesian optimization) or restrict scaling to proportional changes of a base model.
+This framework enables automated, data-driven resource allocation across complex multi-scenario systems, reducing reliance on manual tuning.
+Further details are provided in Appendix~\ref{sec:detail_MRA}.